 Before the injection, your doctor will discuss the procedure with you.
-Your doctor will either ask for your consent or ask you to confirm that you have already given consent and are still happy to have the injection The treatment will take place in a dedicated area with a trained person.
-An X-ray machine (or other forms of image guidance) will be used to make sure the injection is accurate..

-Not all doctors give these injections in exactly the same way but this is what usually happens:
+Your doctor will either ask for your consent or ask you to confirm that you have already given consent and are still happy to have the injection.
+The treatment will take place in a dedicated area with a trained person.
+An X-ray machine (or other forms of image guidance) will be used to make sure the injection is accurate.
+Not all doctors do this procedure in exactly the same way but this is what usually happens:

-- A medical professional will get you ready for the procedure. - Your blood pressure and pulse rate may be checked. - A small needle (cannula) will be placed in the back of your hand. - You will be carefully positioned and the skin around the injection site(s) will be cleaned with an antiseptic solution or spray; this can feel very cold. - You will feel a stinging sensation as local anaesthetic is injected to numb the skin and surrounding tissues.
-Your doctor will warn you of this first. - The doctor will direct the special needles to the area(s) suspected to be a source of pain. - RF current is applied to the needle tip to test if the needle is correctly placed next to the nerve.
+- A medical professional will get you ready for the procedure - Your blood pressure and pulse rate may be checked - A small needle (cannula) may be placed in the back of your hand - You will be carefully positioned and the skin around the knee will be cleaned with an antiseptic solution or spray; this can feel very cold - X-ray (or an alternative way of guiding the needles) will be used - You will feel a stinging sensation as local anaesthetic is injected to numb the skin and surrounding tissues.
+Your doctor will warn you of this first - The doctor will direct the special needles to the nerves around the knee joints - Radio Frequency (RF) current is applied to the needle tip to test if the needle is correctly placed next to the nerve.
 You will be asked to say when you feel a tingling feeling as the doctor tests the radio frequency machine on different settings, though some doctors do things a different way and this step is not needed.
 It is common to get twitching of the muscles in and around the area where the needles are placed.
+The doctor will also look for any movements of muscles in your foot, which may show that the needle needs repositioning - Injections of local anaesthetic are made.
+You may feel pressure, tightness or a pushing sensation.
+The doctor will then treat the nerves.
+If it is uncomfortable, do let the doctor know.
+It is important to keep very still during this part of the treatment